telosnetwork/telos-oracle-scripts/README.md

 ## Requirement

-This repository requires NodeJS 14+, NPM and PM2
+This repository requires NodeJS 14+ and NPM

 ## Install